 Although defendants may think that they are innocent and have nothing to hide, the reality is that an experienced white collar criminal defense attorney will already know that federal statutes related to fraud against the government can easily indict or charge a defendant upfront.
 This puts a lot of stress on you although you may still believe that you are innocent.

-Knowing how to respond to federal government investigations can valuable if correctly approached early in the process.
+Knowing how to respond to federal government investigations can be valuable if correctly approached early in the process.
 Having an experienced defense attorney on board is essential.
 However, always realize that you have constitutional rights that limit the government’s actions.